-7. Elizabethan Drama.-(1934-35).
-Tu. and Th. at 10 a. m.
+7. Elizabethan Drama.-(1936-37).
+Tu. and Th. at 9 a. m.
+Prerequisite.-English 2.

 A close study of English dramatic literature from Lyly to Shirley (1580-1642), with emphasis on representative texts.
-The course will be conducted as a seminar.
-Students intending to take this course are advised to read several of the set plays during the preceding summer.
+The class will be conducted as a seminar.
+Students intending to take this class are advised to read several of the set plays during